A Rigorous and Self--Contained Proof of the Grover--Rudolph State Preparation Algorithm

-The main contributions can be summarized as follows: \begin{itemize} \item A rigorous dyadic-tree formalization of the Grover--Rudolph angle construction, including explicit refinement identities and a clean inductive correctness proof of the prepared amplitudes. \item A stage-wise ``active-register'' formulation of the circuit, clarifying exactly which $j$-qubit unitary acts at each recursion depth and how it embeds into $\mathrm{U}(2^n)$. \item An explicit ancilla-free transpilation of each stage into $\{\RY(\cdot),X,\CNOT\}$ using a Gray-code ladder and a Walsh--Hadamard angle transform, with full correctness proofs and implementable pseudo-code. \end{itemize}
+The main contributions can be summarized as follows: \begin{itemize} \item A rigorous dyadic-tree formalization of the Grover--Rudolph angle construction, including explicit refinement identities and a clean inductive correctness proof of the prepared amplitudes. \item A quantitative stability theorem for imperfectly implemented Grover--Rudolph angles, showing that if each angle is perturbed by at most \(\eta\), then the resulting output distribution changes by at most \(\min(1,n\eta)\) in total variation distance.
+This separates deterministic angle-synthesis errors from finite-shot statistical fluctuations. \item A stage-wise circuit formulation showing that each Grover--Rudolph stage is a uniformly controlled one-qubit rotation, together with an explicit ancilla-free transpilation into \(\{\RY(\cdot),X,\CNOT\}\) using a Gray-code ladder and a Walsh--Hadamard angle transform, with full correctness proofs and implementable pseudo-code. \item A systematic sensitivity study of the total-variation error as a function of angle-quantization precision \((b\in\{8,16,32\})\) and number of measurement shots \((S\in\{256,1024,4096\})\) for \(n\in\{2,3,4\}\) qubits, showing that shot noise dominates at practically relevant shot counts and that \(b=8\)-bit angle precision already reaches the shot-noise floor in the tested instances.
+These empirical findings are underpinned by a combined theoretical bound (Corollary~\ref{cor:combined_bound}) that unifies the stability theorem with the Hoeffding inequality and yields an explicit design rule: $b\ge\log_2(2n\pi/\varepsilon)$ bits and $S\ge 2^{n+1}\log(2/\delta)/\varepsilon^2$ shots suffice to guarantee $\mathrm{TV}(p,\hat p)\le\varepsilon$ with confidence $1-\delta$. \end{itemize}